wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/4-deploy.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of Create a new app user page with Lamna health bot selected.](../media/security-create-new-app-user.png)](../media/security-create-new-app-user.png#lightbox)

-**Congratulations!**, you've successfully assigned all security roles to the global administrator account and Azure AD app.
+**Congratulations**, you've successfully assigned all security roles to the global administrator account and Azure AD app.